 Library Guides: The CHSU Health Sciences Library has created a series of library guides that provide information and links specific to osteopathic medicine, pharmacy, biomedical sciences, and a variety of scholarly topics.
-From the Library's homepage, you may click on the College of Osteopathic Medicine Library Guide, the College of Pharmacy Library Guide, the College of Biosciences and Health Professions Library Guide, or "More Guides" for a full list.
+From the Library's homepage, you may click on the College of Osteopathic Medicine Library Guide, the College of Biosciences and Health Professions Library Guide, or "More Guides" for a full list.
 Examples of guide topics include: